eduardofischermath/homemade_graphs/ISSUES.md

 That is, generate 'A' instead of Vertex(name='A').
 Can also do this on other classes such as Digraph and subclasses.
 For example, a method called get_vertex_names.
-This is done through method OperationsVAE.simplified_representation.
+This is done through method OperationsVAE.simplified_representation, but will need to be reflected on other places.

 ## ISSUE #0041 COMPLETE